List of national parks and protected areas of Iran: Listings

-There are around 200 protected areas in Iran to preserve the precious biodiversity of this country and there are about 16 National Parks among them that are home to some of our planet’s most incredible species.
+There are around 200 protected areas in Iran to preserve the precious biodiversity of the country.
+As many as 16 national parks among them are home to some of the planet's most incredible species.
 Golestan National Park, Kavir National Park, Turan National Park, and Tandoureh National Park are among the top protected areas.
 Each of these parks encompasses exceptional and unique varieties of flora and fauna in their wild frontiers.
-Notice that all National Parks of Iran are safe to visit but you need a permit to enter any of the National Parks and it’s best to take a tour leader or a ranger with yourself to get close to any of the wild animals you like to see.
+Notice that all National Parks of Iran are safe to visit but you need a permit to enter any of the National Parks and it's best to take a tour leader or a ranger with yourself to get close to any of the wild animals you like to see.

 The complete national parks, protected areas, and wildlife refuges in Iran include: